A New Kind of Journalism Education

 - Pitching.
 A story idea is only a strong as the pitch that a reporter makes to an editor.
 Pitching is a precise art.
 Editors in our program teach Fellows how to structure story pitches that work.
 Instruction by director and bureau chief Rob Steiner (former Wall Street Journal foreign correspondent)

-- Mobile video and audio newsgathering.
-Fellows learn how to use their smartphones to shoot news-quality video and record news quality audio, edit packages on their laptops, and file TV and radio packages from the field.
+- Audio newsgathering.
+Fellows learn how to use prepare radio news packages on their laptops, and file from the field.
 Instruction by David Common (Host of CBC’s World Report and CBC News Correspondent).

 - Reporting essentials.
 Fellows begin learning how to break news with an efficient and thorough reporting strategy, and how to investigate controversial stories responsibly.
 Instruction by Rob Cribb, investigations reporter at the Toronto Star.